HMS Bramham

 HMS Bramham (L51) was a Hunt-class destroyer of the Royal Navy laid down in Alexander Stephen and Sons shipyards Govan, Scotland on 7 April 1941.
 She was launched on 29 January 1942 and commissioned into the Royal Navy on 16 June 1942.
 She was named after the Bramham Moor Hunt and has been the only Royal Navy warship to bear the name.
 She was adopted by the town of Beverley in the East Riding of Yorkshire during the Warship Week savings campaign of 1942.

 Royal Navy service

 Bramham was one of two ships that returned to rescue the survivors of HMS Curacoa.

 In the following August she served in Operation Pedestal, a mission to deliver supplies to the besieged island of Malta, as an escorting destroyer.
+On 12 August she rescued survivors from Deucalion.
 In the last stages of the operation Bramham along with two other destroyers, Ledbury and Penn took on the final tow of the tanker Ohio into Malta.